snowplow/snowplowanalytics.com/_posts/2020-05-20-how-and-why-snowplow-was-founded/index.md

 At first, as Yali recalls, the response was muted – “we published loads of stuff in those days and most of our stuff was ignored!”.
 But steadily data engineers caught on, especially the ‘data MacGyvers’ of the time, the one-person data-teams who were beginning to experiment with different tools to make data work for their companies.

 The early versions of Snowplow were not for everyone.
-It was tricky to set up, but it struck a chord with the ‘macgyvers’ who had the right combination of engineering experience and analytics savvy to put the data to use.
+It was tricky to set up, but it struck a chord with the ‘MacGyvers’ who had the right combination of engineering experience and analytics savvy to put the data to use.
 This gave Yali and Alex an idea – to supply customers with their own Snowplow pipelines as a managed service, deployed in their clients’ own cloud environment.
 It would offer the best of both worlds, enabling data teams a chance to own and control their data, without having to spend months building their own infrastructure.
 The service ultimately became known as [Snowplow Insights](https://snowplowanalytics.com/products/snowplow-insights/).

 By the time Amazon launched the data warehouse, Redshift, Snowplow’s open source community was beginning to flourish and contributions were coming in from Snowplow enthusiasts.
 With a growing number of customers signing up to Insights, Alex and Yali were able to work on developing Snowplow full time and eventually hire their first employee.